How to Get Rid of Ants in RV | A Complete Guide

 How to Get Rid of Ants in RV

 If you have rented an RV and discover an ant problem, try to assess if it began after you rented the vehicle or if it was an existing problem before you rented it.
-Then contact the rental company immediately.
+Afterwards, contact the rental company immediately.

 Tell them when you discovered the problem and how severe the infestation is.
 It would be best to check with the rental company before using any harsh or messy pesticides inside the RV, as it could potentially cause damage to the vehicle, which you may have to pay for.